IxchelPM/Grow-To-Impress/README.md

 # Grow to Impress

-A web platform designed to empower young girls (ages 14–19) with personal development tools, AI support, and mentorship guidance — especially in male-dominated fields like tech.
+A web platform designed to empower young girls (ages 14–19) with personal development tools, AI support, and mentorship guidance, especially in male-dominated fields like tech.
+Built by first-generation college students, **Grow to Impress** helps girls build confidence, gain skills, and find mentorship.
+Our mission supports **UN Sustainable Development Goal 5**: *Achieve gender equality and empower all women and girls*.

 ## Features

-* AI-powered personal growth assistant (IXIA)
-* 21-day habit-building goal guides
-* TED Talk summarization tool
+* AI-powered personal growth assistant (IXIA), 21-day habit-building goal guides, and TED Talk summarization tool
 * Mentorship and scholarship resources
 * Leadership networking guide
 * Real-world stories from women in tech